cVM Trustlist on OpenStack

 openstack resource provider usage show ${resource_provider_id}

-The secure NUMA memory resource information is updated in real time based on the inventory table.
-The current inventory table update mechanism may cause update errors due to update generation differences.
-This does not affect resource updating.
+The secure NUMA memory resources are updated in real time based on the inventory table.
+Due to generation mismatches during concurrent updates, the mechanism may trigger refresh errors.
+This is normal behavior and does not affect actual resource updates.

 Managing Virtual Disk Drives